MongoPipe/mongopipe-core/README.md

 Find more examples in samples [repo](https://github.com/MongoPipe/Examples).

 # Update operations
+For performing data updates:
 1. Without pipelines, you can use [CRUD stores](#crud-stores)
-2. Pipelines are mostly used for queries, but they can be used also for updating data:
-1. Using [update stages](https://www.mongodb.com/docs/manual/tutorial/update-documents-with-aggregation-pipeline/) like for example the `$replaceRoot`.
+2. With pipelines, using [update stages](https://www.mongodb.com/docs/manual/tutorial/update-documents-with-aggregation-pipeline/) like for example the `$replaceRoot`.
-2. Using dedicated commands like for example [findOneAndUpdate](findOneAndUpdate()) which can be run by setting `Pipeline#commandOptions`.
+3. With pipelines, using dedicated commands like for example [findOneAndUpdate](findOneAndUpdate()) which can be run by setting `Pipeline#commandOptions`.
    The findOneAndUpdate allows also to insert the document if it does not exist.

 # TODO